 Healthy Aging Tool 5: Preventative Care

 Preventative Care is probably the most important of all the tools.
 Part of your efforts to keep yourself healthy must include annual checkups to ensure your body is running like a well-oiled machine.
 Annual check-ups, blood pressure tests, thermograms, sometimes mammograms, and bone density screenings will all assist you in making sure you’re healthy.
 Don’t forget your colonoscopy.

-Develop a relationship with your personal care physician.
+Develop a relationship with your personal care provider.
 They should know your body, your lifestyle, and your needs.
 Together you can work together to ensure you are getting the care you need and the preventative maintenance to help fight against the common illnesses of aging.

 Alzheimer’s disease, diabetes, prostate or ovarian cancer are all major risks that increase with age.
-Talking with your doctor about your history, your blood levels, and any symptoms you might be currently experiencing.
+Talking with your provider about your history, your blood levels, and any symptoms you might be currently experiencing.
 Bioidentical hormone therapy has been shown to offer protection against many of the diseases of aging including the No. 1 killer of both men and women — heart disease.
 Menopausal women and senior men have low levels of their key anti-aging hormones and all should be tested.

 If you want to enjoy your health and prevent most chronic diseases, bioidentical hormones, healthy eating, regular exercise, sociability and stress control are essential.